skx/cpmulator/README.md

 There are a small number of [extensions](EXTENSIONS.md) added to the BIOS functionality we provide, and these extensions allow changing the behaviour of the emulator at runtime.

+The behaviour changing is achieved by having a small number of .COM files invoke the extension functions, and these binaries are embedded within our emulator to improve ease of use, via the [static/](static/) directory in our source-tree - This means no matter what you'll always find some binaries installed on A:, despite not being present in reality.

 ### CCP Handling

 We default to loading the Digital Research CCP, but allow the CCPZ to be selected via the `-ccp` command-line flag.
-The binary `samples/ccp.com` lets you change CCP at runtime.
+The binary `A:CCP.COM` lets you change CCP at runtime.

 ### Ctrl-C Handling

 Traditionally pressing `Ctrl-C` would reload the CCP, via a soft boot.
 I think that combination is likely to be entered by accident, so in `cpmulator` we default to requiring you to press Ctrl-C _twice_ in a row to reboot the CCP.

-I've added a binary `samples/ctrlc.com` which lets you change this at runtime.
-Run `ctrlc 0` to disable the Ctrl-C behaviour, or `ctrlc N` to require N consecutive Ctrl-C keystrokes to trigger the restart-behaviour (max: 9).
+The binary `A:CTRLC.COM` which lets you change this at runtime.
+Run `A:CTRLC 0` to disable the Ctrl-C behaviour, or `A:CTRLC N` to require N consecutive Ctrl-C keystrokes to trigger the restart-behaviour (max: 9).

 ### Console Output

 We default to pretending our output device is an ADM-3A terminal, this can be changed via the `-console` command-line flag at startup.
-Additionally it can be changed at runtime via the `samples/console.com` command.
+Additionally it can be changed at runtime via `A:CONSOLE.COM`.

-Run `console ansi` to disable the output emulation, or `console adm-3a` to restore it.
+Run `A:CONSOLE ansi` to disable the output emulation, or `A:CONSOLE adm-3a` to restore it.

 You'll see that the [cpm-dist](https://github.com/skx/cpm-dist) repository contains a version of Wordstar, and that behaves differently depending on the selected output handler.
 Changing the handler at run-time is a neat bit of behaviour.